simpledotorg/simple-server/doc/arch/015-online-patient-lookup.md

 - should be retained temporarily
 - and have passed their retention time period: `now > retain_until`

+If a `temporary` record is synced via the sync API, then the retention type should be set to `permanent`.

 We will treat manual and automatic syncs in the same way, and configure the retention period to suit the needs of showing patients in the recent list, etc.